 Realized and unrealized fair value gains and losses reflect accounting treatments associated with Auxly Learnington cultivation activities and sales and are influenced by changes in production, sales and net realizable value assumptions.

-Inventory impairments during the first quarter of 2024 of \$0.5 million were associated with charges related to reductions in net realizable value of dried cannabis under the Company's product specifications and obsolescence of certain retired products and packaging, a decrease of \$0.2 million from the comparative period.
+Inventory impairments during the third quarter of 2024 of \$0.7 million were associated with charges related to the obsolescence of certain retired products, a decrease of \$2.6 million from the comparative period.

 Total Expenses